I3N0dWZm/I3N0dWZm.github.io/HTB/HTB_Privilege_Escalation.md

 ### Hack The Box - Privilege Escalation - RECON
 ### 30-03-23

 Starting point for privilege escalation on a linux system.
+Attempting to find a potential weakness anywhere.

-### Special permission on the account/groups?
+#### Special permission on the account/groups?

 ```text
 id